original logo

 4. After team entries open, check the Teams Page.
 Maybe you'll see a team with an empty spot (a team with only four players).
 Send the captain an ICC message, asking if he wants another player.

 5. A little advertising might help.
-Post tells to the League channel, or other channels in which you are active.
+Post tells to the League channel 345, or other channels in which you are active.
 "I'm looking for a T4545 League team.
-Anyone need player of my rating?"
+Anyone need player of <your league rating>?"

 Back to top (list of FAQ's)